dvlwj/gold-price-scraper-telegram/README.md

-# Indonesia Gold Telegram Announcement
+# Indonesia Gold Price List Scraper and Telegram Announcer

-A simple Node.js application that scrapes the latest gold prices and announces it daily via the Telegram API.
+I know its a bad name, just doing this for side hobby and personal use to monitoring Indonesia's gold price in my personal telegram channel.
+Is a simple Node.js application that scrapes the latest gold prices and announces it daily via the Telegram API.
 It runs on a cron job to fetch the gold prices and sends the update to a specified Telegram channel or group.

 ## Features
 - Scrapes the latest gold price from a website.